$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Introduction

-with differential $d=\xy(0,0)*{\Gamma_{m,n\ell,n}(\raisebox{-0.15em}{ })};\endxy\colon F_iF_{i+1}v_{\dots 1,1,0 \dots}\{-1\}\to F_{i+1}F_iv_{\dots 1,1,0 \dots}$, we can define a complex that \textit{only} use the lower part $\Ucatmm$.
-Since categorified $q$-skew Howe duality descents down to the cyclotomic KL-R algebra, we can define the complex using \textit{only} the cyclotomic KL-R algebra with $d=\tilde{\Gamma}(\xy(0,0)*{\raisebox{-0.15em}{ }};\endxy)\colon F_iF_{i+1}v_{\dots 1,1,0 \dots}\{-1\}\to F_{i+1}F_iv_{\dots 1,1,0 \dots}$.
-Thus, we obtain in this way Khovanov-Rozansky's $\mathfrak{sl}_n$-link homology using ``categorified'' $\dot{\Uu}_q(\mathfrak{sl}_m)$-highest weight theory.
-The same works in the colored set-up using thick calculus and the ($n$-multitableaux combinatorics of the) thick cyclotomic KL-R algebra.
-And, as before for the colored Reshetikhin-Turaev $\mathfrak{sl}_n$-polynomials, everything is \textit{completely combinatorial} in nature and there is no conceptual difference between different $n$ and between the un-colored and colored setting.
-The \textit{explicit} calculation of this complex is then a straightforward application of linear algebra: Use the $\mathfrak{sl}_n$-web version of the Hu and Mathas basis to write an explicit basis for all resolutions.
-The differential is then just given by applying a thick cyclotomic KL-R diagram from the left (stacking it on top) to the basis elements of the source.
-Then \textit{pairing} the result with the \textit{dual} of the thick Hu and Mathas basis for the target gives the differentials as a matrix.
-This gives an \textit{explicit way} to compute the homology.
-It is worth noting again that for these calculations, due to the local properties of the construction, the matrix factorizations framework is not really needed: The homology is governed by the combinatorics of the (thick) Hu-Mathas basis and the (thick) cyclotomic KL-R algebra.
-We explain how this works in Section~\ref{sec-catpart2}.
+The same works in the colored setup using thick calculus and the ($n$-multitableaux combinatorics of the) thick cyclotomic KLR algebra.
+And, as before for the colored Reshetikhin--Turaev $\mathfrak{gl}_n$-polynomials, everything is completely combinatorial in nature and there is no conceptual difference between different $n$ and between the uncolored and colored setting.

+The explicit calculation of this complex is then a straightforward application of linear algebra: use the $\mathfrak{gl}_n$-web version of the HM basis to write an explicit basis for all resolutions.
+The differential is then just given by applying a thick cyclotomic KLR diagram from the left (stacking it on top) to the basis elements of the source.
+Then pairing the result with the dual of the thick HM basis for the target gives the differentials as a matrix.
+This gives an explicit way to compute the homology.
+It is worth noting again that for these calculations, due to the local properties of the construction, the matrix factorizations framework is not really needed: the homology is governed by the combinatorics of the (thick) HM basis and the (thick) cyclotomic KLR algebra.
+We explain how this works in Section \ref{sec-catpart2}.